 THEORY – Fishing the East Johor Straits Part 4, Solunar Theory

 When my cousin James and I were kids, all we wanted to do was to go fishing whenever we could.
 It didn’t matter when it was.
 As long as we had a chance to wet a line, to soak a bait, we would go.
-Often, James’ grandfather, an old sea salt, would mumble that we’d be wasting time fishing, but we disregarded him, went fishing and came back disappointed.
+Often, James’ grandfather, an old sea salt, would mumble that we’d be wasting time fishing on this day, but we disregarded him, went fishing anyway, and came back disappointed.
 We never understood why he “knew” if we would catch fish or not.
 Some years later, I’d study my precious ABU Tight Lines catalogue, heeding the chart that predicts fishing quality by the number of fish symbols.
 That was not too bad… Eventually, I heard about Solunar Theory in the late 90s.
 I did as much research as I could at the infancy of the Internet but never understood a thing.
 Today, after many years of observing our catches at the East Johor Straits, I’m going to attempt to explain the Solunar Theory as I understand it, and I hope you would find this easier to understand.
 (Takes a deep breath).

 Catch details: 21:30hrs, four hours before high tide, 09 April, 2008. 初三, one hour from moonset.
 Water was warm, and current was smoothly moving after the turn of tide.
 There was wind from north ruffling the surface, and many noisy waves beating the shore from shipping traffic when this barra hit the Chartreuse-Green Lucky Craft Gunfish 115.